Master Notion's Subtask and Tag Management for Effective Task Organization

 2. Click on the task to enter edit mode.

-4. Type the tag name you want to assign and press Enter.
-You can add multiple tags to each task.
+4. Simply type the tag name and press Enter.
+You can assign multiple tags to each task.

 Filtering and Searching with Tags